EMDR Therapy for Trauma and PTSD - Professional Counseling Services

 Do the eye movements (or taps): While thinking about the memory, you follow the therapist's fingers moving back and forth across your vision, or they might tap your hands or shoulders.
 This back-and-forth motion is called Bilateral Stimulation.

 Notice what happens: As you do the eye movements or tapping, you might notice the memory becoming less clear, less upsetting, or even changing in some way.
 The bad feelings might start to fade.
 This is the Desensitization part – the memory is losing its power to upset you.
-It's like your brain can finally process the memory healthily, so it doesn't cause as much distress.
+Your brain can finally process the memory healthily, so it doesn't cause as much distress.

-During EMDR: The eye movements or tapping help your brain "rewind" and "reprocess" the scene, turning down the volume and reducing its scariness.
+During EMDR: Eye movements or tapping help your brain "rewind" and "reprocess" the scene, reducing the volume and its scariness.

 After EMDR: The memory is still there, but it's like a regular movie scene now – you can remember it without feeling overwhelmed by fear or sadness.